Client Consultation Competition

 History of the ABA International Client Consultation Competition (ICCC)

 The ABA/Louis M Brown Forest S. Mosten International Client Consulation Competition provides an opportunity for law students to learn and practice these interviewing and counseling skills.
 In 1969 Louis M. Brown established a Client Counseling Competition for law students which was adopted by The American Bar Association in 1972.
-The International Competition was inaugurated in 1985 and now brings together the winning teams of law students from national competitions in the United States, Canada, England and Wales, Scotland, Australia, New Zealand, Eire and Northern Ireland, India, Hong Kong, Russia, Nigeria, Namibia, Cambodia, Malaysia, The Netherlands, Ukraine, Finland, Sri Lanka and (sometimes) South Africa.
+The International Competition was inaugurated in 1985 and now brings together the winning teams of law students from national competitions in − amongst others − the United States, Canada, England and Wales, Scotland, Australia, New Zealand, Eire and Northern Ireland, India, Russia, Nigeria, Turkey, Indonesia, Cambodia, Malaysia, The Netherlands, Ukraine, Finland, Germany, Switzerland, Sri Lanka and Puerto Rico.
 The International Competition was named after Louis M Brown in 1993 in recognition of the inspiration provided by the originator of the competition.
 The winners’ names are inscribed on the Louis M Brown plaque awarded as the competition trophy.
 The winners also receive prizes donated by the International Bar Association.

 The national selection for The Netherlands is hosted by the Faculty of Law of Maastricht University.
 Registration is open for student teams of all law faculties of the Netherlands.
-If the winning team is a Maastricht University team, the Faculty Board will cover the costs of participating in the finals in Windsor, Canada.
-For other teams, the National Representative will try to help to find sponsors, if necessary.
+The winning team will represent the Netherlands in the international finals, which will also be hosted by the Faculty of Law of Maastricht University (see www.maastrichtuniversity.nl/iccc2018 for the attractive program).

 Topic, Locations and Dates